saifk00/obsidian-vault/Wiki/shift-towards-interdisciplinary-research-in-america.md

-The section "The forgotten openness of the closed world" of [[turner-2006]] aims to answer the following question - what are the origins of the [[computational-metaphor]].
+The section "The forgotten openness of the closed world" of [[turner-2006]] aims to answer the following question - what are the origins of the [[computational-metaphor]] that is so dominant today?

 - [[vannevar-bush]] founded the [[osrd]] in 1940 with the approval of [[franklin-roosevelt]]
 	- Its goal - fund civilian research with government money